yxdTiff/SD/README.md

 Prerequisite: CPLEX should be available on your machine.
 (If not, follow this link to get a trial version: http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/).

 1).
 Download and compile SD with the following command.
-Simply copy and paste the following to your terminal (only support unix-like system such as OS X and Ubuntu):
+Simply copy and paste the following to your terminal (only support unix-like systems such as OS X and Ubuntu):

 `git clone https://github.com/imliuyifan/sd && cd sd/src && sudo make && cd ../instance && ln -s ../src/sd`